maheshpolus/elastic-search/readme.md

 ## Other functionalities

-To Clear search field any time use - clearField the variable passed in elastic component intialization this.clearField = new String('true');
+To clear search field any time, use "clearField".
+The variable is passed in elasticsearch component intialization.
+Syntax is, this.clearField = new String('true');

-The "(selectedResult)" will emit "null" on close btn usage, mouse down on error or no result cases handle your functions accordingly
+The "(selectedResult)" will emit "null" on close button usage, mouse click on error and no result cases.
+Handle your functions accordingly.

-On elastic error or no results the drop down will show "no results"
+On elastic error or no results the drop down will be showing "no results".

 ## Contributing
-Pull requests are welcome.
+Pull requests are welcomed.
 For major changes, please open an issue first to discuss what you would like to change.
 Please make sure to update tests as appropriate.

 ## Style changes
- for custom styling change the style inside app-elastic.component.css
+ For custom styling change the style inside app-elastic.component.css.

 ## License